• AM Seminar: Faculty Lightning Talk

 • AM Seminar: Dynamo Action Inside the Giant Planets

 Presenter: Dr. Paula Wulff, UCLA Description: Our solar system hosts six unique planetary magnetic fields.
 Intrinsic magnetic fields are generated deep inside planets by dynamo action.
-This process requires regions […]
+This process requires regions of electrically conducting material and energy sources to maintain the dynamo.
+Thus, we can learn about the deep interiors of planets, including their structures and […]

 • AM Seminar: Linear Stochastic Emulators of the Ocean Circulation based on Balanced Truncation: A Caution, perhaps, for Machine Learning?